Passages Terms and Conditions

 Our liability extends only to services explicitly described in the booking confirmation.
 We assume no responsibility for travel arrangements to/from departure/arrival points or land-based activities.

-The skipper has full authority regarding navigation, safety, and general organization aboard, as described in our Onboard Policies page.
-The participants are under the command of the skipper and commit to following the skipper’s orders and the onboard rules.
+The skipper has full authority regarding navigation, safety, and general organization aboard, as described in our Onboard Rules page.
+The participants are under the command of the skipper and commit to following the skipper’s instructions and the onboard rules.

 Members are expected to participate in daily tasks and watch duties as assigned by the skipper, commensurate with their skills, physical abilities and experience.